zikula/core/INSTALL-1.4.md

 `wget http://ci.zikula.org/job/Zikula_Core-1.4.0/588/artifact/build/archive/Zikula_Core-1.4.0.build588.tar.gz`.
 Again, change the filename/url to match the correct filename from the ci server.

-Remark for Windows/FTP users: Take care about copying all files.
+Windows/FTP users: Take care about copying all files.
 If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows (more than 256 characters).

 ###Set file permissions (Critical)